-Advertising On Facebook: Is It Worth It?
+Does Facebook Really Work?
+People Question Effectiveness Of Ads

 Facebook sells itself as a platform that can help advertisers reach a target audience.
 Advertisers can cater their message based on where people live, how much money they earn, and their education levels.
 This has made Facebook extremely palatable to advertisers, who represent Facebook's main source of revenue.
 It has also gotten Facebook into hot water with users over privacy concerns.

-Within the advertising industry, the debate about whether advertising works on Facebook is now new.
+Within the advertising industry, the debate about whether advertising works on Facebook is not new.
 A survey last year showed over 60 percent of small business owners felt advertising on Facebook was ineffective.
 The lawsuit takes it a step further, saying Facebook is misleading advertisers.

 In a statement to NPR, Facebook responded: "There's no merit to these claims.
 Transparency is at the heart of our relationships with advertisers."
 The company points to its advertising terms, which state that Facebook "cannot guarantee in every instance that your ad will reach its intended target or achieve the outcome you select."